-1. Appendix 6 of the Manual of Tests and Criteria lists a number of screening procedures for various transport of dangerous goods (TDG) classes.
-With the same test methods being applied also in the GHS for physical hazards, these screening methods also are used in the classification according to GHS criteria.

-2. The screening procedures for substances which may have explosive properties are described in section 3 of Appendix 6 of the Manual of Tests and Criteria.
-[If a substance (or mixture) can be inferred to not have explosive properties based on these procedures,] [If, based on these procedures it can be inferred that a substance (or mixture) does not have explosive properties,] it may be exempted from having to be tested for possible inclusion in Class 1.
+- 1. Appendix 6 of the Manual of Tests and Criteria lists a number of screening procedures for various Classes for transport of dangerous goods (TDG).
+With the same test methods being applied also in the GHS for physical hazards, these screening methods also are used in the classification for supply and use according to GHS criteria. - 2.
+The screening procedures for substances (and mixtures) which may have explosive properties are described in section 3 of Appendix 6 of the Manual of Tests and Criteria.
+If, based on these procedures, it can be inferred that a substance (or mixture) does not have explosive properties; it may be exempted from having to be tested for possible inclusion in Class 1.
 Exemption from testing for possible inclusion in the hazard class "Explosives" of the GHS may be granted on the same grounds (see paragraph 2.1.4.2.2 in Chapter 2.1 of the GHS).

-&lt;sup>1 In accordance with the programme of work of the Sub-Committee for 2011-2012 approved by the Committee at its fifth session (refer to ST/SG/AC.10/C.3/76, para.
-116 and ST/SG/AC.10/38, para.
-16).
+In accordance with the programme of work of the Sub-Committee for 2013-2014 approved by the Committee at its sixth session (refer to ST/SG/AC.10/C.3/84, para.
+86 and ST/SG/AC.10/40, para.
+14).

-3. As the testing according to the procedures for Class 1 (TDG) or Explosives (GHS) is rather time-consuming and expensive, it is much worth to industry if a product can be excluded from it through screening.
-Since both the Model Regulations and the GHS are transposed into legally binding documents such as the ADR/RID and the European Union classification, packaging and labelling (CLP) Regulation, also the screening procedures become part of the legal instruments for classification.
-It is therefore important that they are correct and unambiguous in order to minimise costs for industry and differing interpretations on their applicability.
+- 3. As the testing according to the procedures for Class 1 (TDG) or Explosives (GHS) is rather time-consuming and expensive, it is valuable for industry if a product can be excluded from it through screening.
+Since both the Model Regulations and the GHS are transposed into legally binding documents such as the ADR/RID and the European Union classification, packaging and labelling (CLP) Regulation2, the screening procedures also become part of the legal instruments for classification.
+It is therefore important that they are correct and unambiguous in order to minimise costs for industry and differing interpretations on their applicability. - 4.
+It should be noted that Sweden submitted an informal paper to the forty-second session of the Sub-Committee of Experts on the TDG (INF.
+97) and, in parallel to the twenty-fourth session of the Sub-Committee of Experts on the GHS (INF.
+14) on this matter.
+However, due to lack of time that paper was never considered by the Sub-Committee of Experts on the TDG.
+The Sub-Committee of Experts on the GHS, however, supported the paper in principle, with the exemption of one delegation that expressed concerns.
+As a result of this, it was decided to carry the issue over to the next biennium, see the report from that session (ST/SG/AC.10/C.4/48).